FullExpression/web-app/README.md

 ### Emotion analysis in real time

-Uses the webcam for capturing real time images and detect potential faces and emotions expressed
+Uses the webcam for capturing real time images and detect potential faces and emotions expressed.

 ### Emotion analysis from images